keybraker/mediarizer/README.md

-# Picture Organizer
+# Media Organizer
-Organises a folder of images in a chronological order ( Only jpeg )
+Organises all your media in a chronological order.
+(see file type support beneath)

 ## How does it work
 ```text